ELEKTRONN/ELEKTRONN2/docs/examples.rst

 built using ELEKTRONN2.

-.. [#f2] For complete network config files that you can directly run with little to no modification, see the `"examples" directory
+.. [#f2] For complete network config files that you can directly run with little to no modification, see the `3d Neuro Data`_ section below and the `"examples" directory
    <https://github.com/ELEKTRONN/ELEKTRONN2/tree/master/examples>`_ in the code
    repository, especially
    `neuro3d.py <https://github.com/ELEKTRONN/ELEKTRONN2/blob/master/examples/neuro3d.py>`_.